 “Prayer is a fascinating journey into the awe-inspiring wonder of intimacy with God.
-For some this may be a seismic paradigm shift of Biblical proportions, but, have no fear, it’s a journey your Heavenly Father has prepared for you.
+For some this may be a seismic paradigm shift of Biblical proportions, but, have no fear, it’s a journey our Heavenly Father has prepared for us.

 In any examination of prayer, it is generally understood that prayer in its purest biblical sense is a dialogue with God.
 In the Bible it becomes clear that two way conversations with God is the norm for all believers.
-You have been given the necessary tools (and ample time to practice using them) to bring your intimate relationship with your heavenly Father to realms that were formerly unknown to you.
+We have been given the necessary tools (and ample time to practice using them) to bring our intimate relationship with our heavenly Father to realms that were formerly unknown to us.

 If you are an intelligent orderly analytically driven individual, who craves principles to map out every step of your journey…you may be disappointed, for this is one journey you’ll take by learning to trust with all your heart.

-Our Heavenly Father is a person not a principle; therefore, this journey is all about discovering the movements of the heart (God’s as well as your own).
+Our Heavenly Father is a person not a principle; therefore, this journey is all about discovering the movements of the heart (God’s as well as our own).

-As anyone who’s been in love knows, you cannot be intimate with all your head; you must love with all your heart.
+As anyone who’s been in love knows, we cannot be intimate with all our head; we must love with all our heart.

 “Then I will give them a heart to know Me, that I am the Lord; and they shall be My people, and I will be their God, for they shall return to Me with their whole heart.”
 Jeremiah 24:7

 “And you will seek Me and find Me, when you search for Me with all your heart.”
 Jeremiah 29:13